wonpoint4/Plotter/README.md

 You can pass a option to a specific pad using `PADINDEX:OPTION` syntax. ex) `1:logy`
 * absy - projection to absolute y
 * blind[:FLOAT,FLOAT] - remove data points for blind analyses.
 Needs two floating numbers to define range.
+* chi2 - calculate chi2 and add text on the plot [WIP: only works for 2 entries]
+* chi2detail - make chi2 report plot in new canvas;
+* pvalue - add p-value on the plot (should be used with chi2 option)
 * logx - log scale x-axis
 * logy - log scale y-axis
 * lumi:FLOAT - sepcify integrated luminosity